jgehrcke/gipc/docs/index.rst

 There is plenty of motivation for using multiple processes in event-driven architectures.
-The assumption behind gipc is that applying multiple processes that communicate among each other (whereas each process has its own event loop) can be a decent solution for many types of problems.
-First of all, it helps decoupling system components by making each process responsible for one part of the architecture only.
-Furthermore, even a generally I/O-intense application can at some point become CPU bound.
-In these cases, the distribution of tasks among multiple processes is an efficient way to make use of multi-core machines and to easily increase the performance of the application.
+The assumption behind gipc is that applying multiple processes that communicate among each other (whereas each process has its own event loop) can be a decent solution for many types of problems: first of all, it helps decoupling system components by making each process responsible for one part of the architecture only.
+Furthermore, even a generally I/O-intense application can at some point become CPU bound in which case the distribution of tasks among processes is a great way to make efficient use of multi-core machines and to easily increase application performance.

 The standard way of using multiple processes in a Python application is to use multiprocessing from Python's standard library.
 However, canonical usage of this